yashap/parker/README.md

 ## Dev Workflows

 All `pnpm` commands can be run at the root of the repo, where they will use the root `package.json` scripts.
-For the most part, this will invoke some sort of `turbo run` command, to run them in all workspaces (all apps and packages).
+For the most part, this will invoke some sort of `turbo run` command, to run them in all workspaces (all backends, frontends and packages).
 Alternately, you can also run `pnpm` commands from the various app/package subdirectories, which will in turn use their `package.json` scripts, but running via the root directory (and thus `turbo`) is generally better, as it takes advantage of `turborepo` caching.

-For any of the above commands, you can filter to a workspace (a library in `packages/` or an app in `apps/`) via `--filter`, e.g.:
+For any of the above commands, you can filter to a workspace (a library in `packages/`, a backend in `backends/` or a frontend in `frontends/`) via `--filter`, e.g.:

 ```bash
 pnpm test --filter context-propagation